In California, a felony is any offense that can result in a maximum sentence of over one year in jail.

 After they are released, they will be required to follow several terms and conditions of probation, including:

-In a situation where the defendant violates any terms of their felony probation, the judge has the option to revoke probation and send them to jail for the maximum sentence of their felony crime.
+If the defendant violates any terms of their felony probation, the judge has the option to revoke the probation and send the defendant to jail for the maximum sentence of their felony crime.

-It's also possible that the judge could just increase the length off probation and impose stricter conditions.
+It's also possible that the judge could just increase the length of probation and impose stricter conditions.

 Collateral consequences for felony conviction

-Anyone who was convicted for any type of California felony crime will also several collateral consequences.
+Anyone who was convicted of any type of California felony crime will also have several collateral consequences.

 Criminal Defense Lawyers for California Felony Crimes